alkivi-sas/3cx-call-to-freshdesk-ticket/README.md

     $ cd 3cx-call-to-freshdesk-ticket
     $ pipenv install
     $ pipenv shell
-    $ which python #result of this commande will help you to config 3CX
+    $ which python #result of this command will help you to config 3CX
     ```

 3. Change the conf file :